KSU-MS/Search-Engine-Guy/README.md

     for faster searching.

-*   Overlap is the amount of words at the end of one chunk that appear at the beginning of another, this is an attempt to capture more context in oone chunk so that if an AI summarizes it, there's (hopefully) more info for it to go off of.
+*   Overlap is the amount of words at the end of one chunk that appear at the beginning of another, this is an attempt to capture more context in one chunk so that if an AI summarizes it, there's (hopefully) more info for it to go off of.

 Now some notes: